im-kushagra/Upgraded-ToDo-List/README.md

 # Upgraded-ToDo-List
-In this I used sonme MongoDB in order to make this website fully BackEnd with Server and DataBase
+In this I used  MongoDB in order to make this website fully BackEnd with Server and DataBase